Category: Advice

 What this looks like in practice

-A property business came to me with a site that ticked every brochure-site box: five pages, a homepage that tried to do everything, and service pages that described what they did without once mentioning what their customers were searching for.
+A service-based business came to me with a site that ticked every brochure-site box: five pages, a homepage that tried to do everything, and service pages that described what they did without once mentioning what their customers were searching for.
 Within six months of adding intent-led content and a properly structured blog, their organic traffic had become their primary source of inbound leads — ahead of paid search, referrals, and social combined.

 Don’t get stuck in the cycle of a new site every few years to fix an inbound lead problem.